Overheard in a Soho pub …

 GUS: Yes.

-EDDIE: You know, buddy, in this day and age that’s gonna be a lot harder than you think.
+EDDIE: You know, buddy, in this day and age, that’s gonna be a lot harder than you think.
 But don’t worry if you don’t spot all the camera tricks.
 You’ve got me to point them out.

-GUS: Give me strength.
+GUS (puts head in hands): Give me strength.